Incremental backups with Rclone & Restic

 Restic incremental backups using rclone's remotes

-Recently, I’ve created an automated process for backups using Rclone, which initially worked flawlessly.
+Recently, I created an automated process for backups using Rclone, which initially worked flawlessly.
 However, as my data grew, it became clear that taking full daily backups was becoming inefficient and costly.
-I needed a solution that could perform incremental backups while seamlessly working with Rclone’s remotes.
+I needed a solution that could perform rclone incremental backups instead of only full backups.
 After some research, I discovered Restic, and it turned out to be the perfect fit for my needs.

 Restic is incredibly user-friendly and integrates seamlessly with my existing backup process.
 Its ability to work with Rclone remotes was a game-changer, as it allowed me to maintain my current workflow with minimal changes.